Ozurumba/tutorial-doc/docs/source/mobille.rst

 Installation
 ------------

-To use the admin, first install it using pip:
+To use the mobile, first install it using npm:

 .. code-block:: console

-   (.venv) $ npm install
+   $ npm install

 Creating recipes
 ----------------